 So how did Drosten know that the new coronavirus was related to SARS?
 What did information did Drosten rely on to postulate a SARS-related coronavirus was at play?
 Social media.
 He writes in the same article:

 “Before public release of virus sequences from cases of 2019-nCoV, we relied on social media reports announcing detection of a SARS-like virus.
 We thus assumed that a SARS-related CoV is involved in the outbreak.”
 And then of course, he just went to the database of the presumed SARS sequence.

-Chinese scientists did not publish their “preliminary compilations” of genetic sequences “related to the virus” until January 10 and January 12, 2020.
+Meanwhile, Chinese scientists did not publish their “preliminary compilations” of genetic sequences “related to the virus” until January 10 and January 12, 2020.
 They were subsequently modified on January 24 and February 3.
 They too assumed a novel coronavirus cause without other considerations, mainly on the basis of the allegation that antibiotic treatments were not working in these pneumonia cases.
 These scientists, mostly from the Wuhan Institute of Virology, also used genetic databases to assemble these sequences into a theoretical strand.
 But they indicated in their publications at these times that they “lacked the necessary evidence to claim that the proposed sequences could cause diseases.
 The proposed sequences were still preliminary and were not subject to the strict processes of scientific review,” Lanka notes.

 Thus, as Lanka states, “At that time, there was no clinical data available that could support such claims” of Drosten.